 - Reading the land and observing patterns

-- Plant identification
+- Plant identification and succession

 - Climates, biogeography, microclimates